 Almost 250 years before Christianity was officially declared as the religion of the Byzantine Empire, Christianity was already prevalent and practiced in what is now modern-day Iraq since 50AD by the inhabitants.
 These were the first Christians of Iraq, who constituted the remaining population of ancient Mesopotamia: mainly Assyria in the north and Babylon in central Iraq.

 These Christians spoke Aramaic, the language of Christ, and some of them continue to speak it until today.
 Contrary to public perception, Christians in Iraq do not only live in Baghdad and northern cities.
-They also live in south west and southern Iraq, in Basra and Amarrah, and in what was the ancient city of Babylon, in Central Iraq.
-Despite having their theological differences, both Orthodox and Catholic Christians remain an integral part in the constitution of Iraqi society.
+They also live in the south-west and southern Iraq, in Basra and Amarrah, and in what was the ancient city of Babylon, in Central Iraq.
+Despite having their theological differences, both Orthodox and Catholic Christians remain an integral part of the constitution of Iraqi society.